econandrew/ca-fires-history/README.md

 1. Click the green "Use this template" button to create a new repository in your account ([detailed instructions](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)).
 <details>
-  <summary>See image</summary>
+  <summary>See example screenshot</summary>
   <img src="https://docs.github.com/assets/images/help/repository/use-this-template-button.png">
 </details>

-2. Select the "Actions" tab then click the green "Enable Github Actions" button:
+2. Select the "Actions" tab then click the green "Enable Actions on this repository" button:
 <details>
-  <summary>See image</summary>
+  <summary>See example screenshot</summary>
   <img src="actions.png">
 </details>